The Story of Byberry

 c-32006bw.jpg

 On Wednesday, June 14th 2006, a celebration of sorts was held in front of C-7.
-The celebration was the long overdue ending and renovation of this "eyesore".
+The celebration was the long overdue renovation of this "eyesore".
 The ceremony consisted of knocking over the overgrown Philadelphia State Hospital sign.
 In attendence were Governor Rendell, Mayor Street, J. Westrum (CEO), and J. Sweeny, CEO of Brandywine Realty Trust, the developers of the new buildings to be built on site.

 westrum1.jpg